rlondner/mongodb-3.6-hols/json-schemas/HOL-PART2.md

         }
         )
     ```
-    By setting `additionalProperties` to `false`, we were able to enforce that the `f` sub-document only contains the properties specified in its `properties` section.
-By specifying these properties as required (using the `required` keyword), we make sure that these properties and __only they__ are always present in new or updated documents (provided the `validationLevel` is set to `strict`, which is the default value).Now the following command no longer works because `f.a` is the only allowed property in the `f` sub-document:
+    By setting `additionalProperties` to `false`, we were able to enforce that the `f` sub-document only contain the properties specified in its `properties` section.
+By specifying these properties as required (using the `required` keyword), we make sure that these properties and __only they__ are always present in new or updated documents (provided the `validationLevel` is set to `strict`, which is the default value).
+Now the following command no longer works because `f.a` is the only allowed property in the `f` sub-document:

     ```javascript
         db.testCol.insertOne({b:"test",d:9,c:1, e:42, f:{a:NumberInt(1), b:"1"}})